murtaza1415/taskeve-public/privacy_policy.md

 1) **Email Address:** We store Your email address because it is essential to create and manage Your account.
 2) **User ID:** We store Your User ID because it is essential to create and manage Your account.
 3) **App content:** Content that You create on the app, which includes Your To-Do Lists and Tasks data, also needs to be stored.
 This is required so that You can retrieve and sync Your data across multiple devices.
+4) **Purchase History** If You have subscribed to the Premium plan of Taskeve, Your order number and subscription status is collected and stored on the backend servers.
+This does NOT include any sensitive information, like bank or credit card details.
+And the sole purpose of storing this information is to provide You with the benefits of the "Premium" subscription.
-4) **Firebase Installation ID:** In order to send You push notifications when a task is due, we need to uniquely identify Your App Installation with an ID.
+5) **Firebase Installation ID:** In order to send You push notifications when a task is due, we need to uniquely identify Your App Installation with an ID.
 For this purpose, we collect and store Your Firebase Installation ID.
 ### Where is the Data Stored (Service Providers):
 We use Firebase to provide a backend for Taskeve.
 This backend is essential to enable app functionality and provide You with a smooth user experience.
 Your data is stored on Firebase servers for this sole purpose.
 Firebase is an independent Service Provider owned by Google.
 Once You decide to delete Your account, we also delete all Your data that is stored on the Firebase services.
 To find out how Firebase handles Your data, here is a useful [article](https://firebase.google.com/docs/android/play-data-disclosure) on the Firebase website.
 Other than the mentioned service providers, we do not share your data with any third-party.
 ### Data Deletion:
 We want to make sure that You have the final authority regarding Your data.
 So we offer You multiple options if You decide to delete Your data.
 You can find the details in this [article](https://github.com/murtaza1415/taskeve_public/blob/main/data_deletion.md).

 ---
-**Article Updated:** 20 December, 2023
+**Article Updated:** 21 December, 2023
 **For Queries:** murtazamail15@gmail.com